DataDog/browser-sdk/packages/logs/README.md

 | `error.stack`   | String | The stack trace or complementary information about the error.                                    |
 | `http.url`      | String | The HTTP URL.                                                                                    |

 **Note**: The Browser SDK will ignore modifications made to event properties not listed above.
-Find out about all event properties on the [Browser SDK repository][5].
+For more information about event properties, see the [Browser SDK repository][5].

 ### Define multiple loggers